winglang/playground/apps/tour/src/tutorials/main/02-tutorial.md

-# Push a message to the queue
+# Push a Message to the Queue

+Begin by interacting with the Wing Simulator.

-1. In the Wing Simulator, **click on the resource in the center named "cloud.Queue"**.
-An interaction panel will appear on the right hand side.
+**Click**  on the centrally located resource named `cloud.Queue`.
+This action will cause an interaction panel to appear on the right-hand side.

-2. Under **Push Message**, type in a message and click **Send**.
+Proceed to the **Push Message** section, enter a message, and then click **Push**.

-🔍 Notice how the **Approx size** of the queue has changed.
+🔍 Pay attention to how the **Approx size** of the queue changes.